opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

         password: ${{aws_secrets:secret:password}}
 ```

-## SQS as a source
+## Amazon SQS as a source

-Data Prepper now supports a new Amazon Simple Queue Service (SQS) source for reading events from SQS queues.
+Data Prepper now supports a new Amazon Simple Queue Service (Amazon SQS) source for reading events from SQS queues.
 Amazon SQS is a fully managed message queue.
-The new SQS source in Data Prepper efficiently receives messages from SQS to create events you can route to sinks such as OpenSearch.
+The new SQS source in Data Prepper efficiently receives messages from Amazon SQS to create events that you can route to sinks.

-Data Prepper receives SQS messages from an SQS queue in batches, then creates Data Prepper events from those SQS messages.
+Data Prepper receives SQS messages from an SQS queue in batches and then creates Data Prepper events from those SQS messages.
 By default, Data Prepper will create a single Data Prepper event per SQS message.
 Data Prepper provides a robust collection of [processors](https://docs.opensearch.org/docs/latest/data-prepper/pipelines/configuration/processors/processors/) that you can use to parse or grok, depending on the format of your message.

-To help reduce your SQS costs, you can instead design your SQS data and Data Prepper to support multiple events per message.
+To help reduce your Amazon SQS costs, you can instead design your SQS data and configure Data Prepper to support multiple events per message.
-Using this approach reduces your SQS costs by combining data into SQS messages allowing for fewer SQS sends and receives.
+Using this approach reduces your Amazon SQS costs by combining data into SQS messages, allowing for fewer SQS sends and receives.
-To take this approach you must design your sending application to send SQS messages to SQS in a format available as a [Data Prepper codec](https://docs.opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/s3/#codec).
+To take this approach, you must design your sending application to send SQS messages to Amazon SQS in a format available as a [Data Prepper codec](https://docs.opensearch.org/docs/latest/data-prepper/pipelines/configuration/sources/s3/#codec).
-Then you configure your Data Prepper pipeline to use that codec to parse the message into multiple events.
+Then you can configure your Data Prepper pipeline to use that codec to parse the message into multiple events.

 ## Other features and improvements

-This release includes another of other features to help you create pipelines for your needs.
+This release also includes several additional features to help you create pipelines:

 * The `rename_keys` processor can now rename keys with variable names using a regex pattern.
-* The `opensearch` sink now supports new index types for OTel Logs and Metrics.
+* The `opensearch` sink now supports new index types for OTel logs and metrics.
-* Data Prepper expressions now support names with `/` using escaping of the `/` character.
+* Data Prepper expressions now support names with `/` by escaping the `/` character.

 ## Next steps

-Working is continuing on Data Prepper with a few new features coming.

-One exciting feature is the integration with ML-Commons and Amazon Bedrock in Data Prepper pipelines.
-This feature is provided through a new ML inference processor and the Amazon S3 source and sink.
-The feature is currently in development and is available for experimental usage in 2.11.
+Work is continuing on Data Prepper, with a few new features upcoming.
+One exciting feature is the integration of ML Commons and Amazon Bedrock into Data Prepper pipelines.
+This feature is provided through a new machine learning (ML) inference processor and the Amazon Simple Storage Service (Amazon S3) source and sink.
+The feature is currently in development and is available for experimental use in version 2.11.

-See the [Data Prepper roadmap](https://github.com/orgs/opensearch-project/projects/221/views/1) for more information on upcoming features.
+See the [Data Prepper Project Roadmap](https://github.com/orgs/opensearch-project/projects/221/views/1) for more information on upcoming features.

 ## Thanks to our contributors!

-Thanks to these community members who contributed toward this release!
+Thanks to the following community members who contributed to this release!

 * [akshay0709](https://github.com/akshay0709) -- Akshay Pawar
 * [chenqi0805](https://github.com/chenqi0805) -- Qi Chen